Spiritual challenges have remained essentially the same over millenia.

 - Way of Life

-Whether you are attracted to Buddhism because of its gentle way of life, its spirituality, or its philosophy, or its gentle way of life, at the Buddhist Temple of San Diego we provide resources along all three dimensions, in a tradition uniquely developed for everyday people.
+Whether you are attracted to Buddhism because of its gentle way of life, its spirituality, or its philosophy, at the Buddhist Temple of San Diego we provide resources along all three dimensions, in a tradition uniquely developed for everyday people.